Want to run your first ultra?

 Who am I?

 I’m not going to lie here and tell you that I’m winning races, no- I’m a solid mid-pack runner with a marathon PR of 3:07.
-I’ve run Boston, I’ve also run two 100-milers.
+I’ve run Boston, I’ve also run three 100-milers.
 I’ve run the neighborhood 5k, I’ve run USATF-sanctioned cross country events.
 I like to mix it up, road, trail, track, whatever.

 What I hope to gain from coaching is that you’ll enjoy the simple act of running as much as I do, that’s the best gift a coach can give.